billyfish/eirods-dav/README.md

 ### Compiling

-To compile eirods-dav from source, copy `example-user.prefs` to `user.prefs` and edit it to contain values valid for your system.
+To compile Eirods-dav from source, copy `example-user.prefs` to `user.prefs` and edit it to contain values valid for your system.
 The file is commented and should be able to to be set up with a minimum of effort.

 Once this is complete, then ```make``` followed by ```make install``` will create and install `mod_eirods-dav.so` to your Apache httpd installation.

-See the __Configuration__ section for instructions on how to configure Davrods once it has been installed.
+See the [configuration](#configuration) section for instructions on how to configure Eirods-dav once it has been installed.

-### Davrods and SELinux ##
+### Eirods-dav and SELinux

-If the machine on which you install Davrods is protected by SELinux, you may need to make changes to your policies to allow davrods to run:
+If the machine on which you install Eirods-dav  is protected by SELinux, you may need to make changes to your policies to allow Eirods-dav  to run:

 - Apache HTTPD must be allowed to connect to TCP port 1247
-- Davrods must be allowed to dynamically load iRODS client plugin libraries in /var/lib/irods/plugins/network
+- Eirods-dav  must be allowed to dynamically load iRODS client plugin libraries in /var/lib/irods/plugins/network

 For example, the following two commands can be used to resolve these